Martha’s Kitchen Cabinets at The Home Depot

 Out of numerous options, I single out Dunemere door style.
 Martha thinks that its “sleek design is infused with a relaxed feel.”
 I love its simple top and bottom frame beading.
 For Margarita and Edward, it would work beautifully in these finish colors: Heavy Cream, Picket Fence and Sharkey Gray.
 Combining all three is also an option.

 Perhaps they can add a shelf above the window.
-It can be embellished with a set of Art or Scullery corbels.
+A set of Art or Scullery corbels is a terrific embellishment.
 It’s a practical way to showcase their teacup collection.
 There is also an option of putting glass panels in the upper cabinets.
 In addition, they can get more creative with the existing kitchen island by maximizing on storage.
 The Home Depot makes it all so simple.